Flare5464/Space-Demo/README.md

 # Space-Demo
-A simple demo to practice Unreal
+A personal, simple demo to practice Unreal with.
+Created to learn the fundamentals of Unreal Engine after using Unity for many years.